dirkwhoffmann/vAmiga/Documentation/References/Configuration/Peripherals.md

 ## Game Ports

 The Amiga is equipped with two game ports for connecting input devices such as joysticks or mice.
 The connected input device can be selected via a popup menu.
 By default, vAmiga offers you to leave the port empty, to connect the internal mouse or to connect a keyboard-emulated joystick.
-If an external mouse or a compatible GamePad is present, the device is shown as another option in the popup menu.
+If an external mouse or a compatible gamepad is present, the device is shown as another option in the popup menu.

 ## Serial Port